 To return to the function dialogue box with your most recently used selections, click on "Reopen function dialog."
 Otherwise, the results table can be closed and you will be returned to your corpus view.

-11.4 Implementing the functional load function on the command line pct_funcload CORPUSFILE [additional arguments]
+11.4 Implementing the functional load function on the command line

 In order to perform this analysis on the command line, you must enter a command in the following format into your Terminal: